madetech/blog/posts/there_is_more_to_code_quality_than_coverage.md

 As developers we always strive to write the best code possible.
 And while we test for it, coverage doesn’t always tell the full story of the quality of your code output.

 Firstly, what is coverage?
 Within a coding context coverage refers to the number of lines of code covered by tests.
 Once calculated code coverage is a way of seeing how much of your source code is covered by tests.
-So the higher your code coverage the better tested your source code is and less likely to suffer from any bugs or regressions during its life time, and in theory better quality.
+So the higher your code coverage the better tested your source code is, and less likely to suffer from any bugs or regressions during its life time.

 Previously we’ve shown you our [complete deployment pipeline](https://www.madetech.com/news/continuous-delivery-with-jenkins).
 In this article I am going to talk about the tooling we currently use during the first step of our deployment pipeline - the build step - to keep our code at a consistently high standard.